The MoE Routing We Actually Shipped

 Token Choice vs Expert Choice, For Real

-Every production MoE model we checked ships Token Choice.
+Every production MoEQuick term guideMoEA concrete guide to what SP, CP, TP, and EP actually touch in the hybrid training stack, what communication each one introduces, and what each split…GroundingSequence, Context, and Expert Splits in the Hybrid Stack model we checked ships Token Choice.
 DeepSeek V3 and R1, Kimi K2, Qwen 3 and 3.5, Nemotron v3 Nano, MiniMax M1 and 2.5, Mixtral 8x7B and 8x22B, DBRX, Grok-1, Snowflake Arctic, OLMoE, Switch Transformer, GShard.
 The scoring function differs (sigmoid in newer models, softmax in older ones), the expert count ranges from 8 to 384, the top-k ranges from 1 to 8, the load-balance story differs across aux-loss, aux-free bias, and hierarchical group routing.
 What is common is the direction of selection: each token picks its top-k experts, not the other way around.

 Expert Choice is the plausible alternative in training.
 Each expert picks its top-C tokens from the batch; load balance is perfect by construction; XLA is happy because C is static.
 It is also broken at autoregressive inference: with batch size 1 and sequence length 1, each expert's "top-C from the batch" is "top-C from a single token," which collapses to zero or one token per expert, and the train-inference mismatch is the whole ball game.
 OLMoE's ablation went in the same direction as the production tally: Token Choice wins on quality when you measure the serving distribution, not just training throughput.

-We started in Expert Choice on an earlier NAM-24 3B research run because it was convenient.
+We started in Expert Choice on an earlier 3B-class research run because it was convenient.
 It is no longer convenient.
 The ensemble ships Token Choice.

 Our Baseline Router